 - Design Phase: The designer would explicitly put on the construction documents that all ductwork shall be sealed to meet Seal Class A and that all ductwork must meet the maximum leakage limits.
 The designer would contribute to the Certificate of Compliance documents, by laying out how the project would achieve the above requirements, both for the permit and inspection. - Permit Application Phase: During permit application, the designer is responsible for populating the NRCC-MCH-E form accordingly and denoting in the mandatory measures section how the project is meeting the requirement to meet Seal Class A and perform duct leakage testing for the ductwork.
-The plans examiner would review the project plans and NRCC-MCH-E form to confirm that the necessary documentation is provided to show compliance with the mandatory requirements for ductwork.

-- Construction Phase: The building owner or building owner's representative, designer, contractor, and testing professional would need to determine which sections of ductwork would be tested to comply with duct leakage testing requirements in a way that fits the construction schedule.
-The contractor would need to inform the qualified testing technician when the relevant sections of ductwork are accessible for testing and the testing professional would need to go onsite to test those sections.
-This would likely happen at least two times for supply-air systems with terminal boxes: once when the upstream ductwork is installed and another time once when the downstream ductwork is installed.
+The plans examiner would review the project plans and NRCC-MCH-E form to confirm that the necessary documentation is provided to show compliance with the mandatory requirements for ductwork. - Construction Phase: The building owner or building owner's representative, designer, contractor, and testing professional would need to determine which sections of ductwork would be tested to comply with duct leakage testing requirements in a way that fits the construction schedule.
+The contractor would need to inform the ATT when the relevant sections of ductwork are accessible for testing and the testing professional would need to go onsite to test those sections.
+This would likely happen at least two times for supply-air systems with terminal boxes: once when the upstream ductwork is installed and another time when the downstream 50 percent of ductwork is installed and once when the downstream ductwork is installed.
 Stakeholders told the Statewide CASE Team that this second test can likely be scheduled to occur during TAB.
-The technician would also test all ductwork that would become inaccessible and test parts of the exhaust system.
-The testing professional would need complete the NRCA-MCH-04-H Duct Leakage Test and NRCA-MCH-04-A Air Distribution Duct Leakage to verify that duct leakage was carried out according to the procedures in NA7. - Inspection Phase: The qualified technician would need to complete the NRCA-MCH-04-A Air Distribution Duct Leakage to demonstrate compliance with the sealing, leakage, and testing requirements in Sections 120.4 and 120.5.
+The ATT would also test all ductwork that would become inaccessible and test parts of the exhaust system.
+The testing professional would need complete the NRCA-MCH-04-H Duct Leakage Test and NRCA-MCH-04-A Air Distribution Duct Leakage to verify that duct leakage was carried out according to the procedures in NA7. - Inspection Phase: The ATT would need to complete the NRCA-MCH-04-A Air Distribution Duct Leakage to demonstrate compliance with the sealing, leakage, and testing requirements in Sections 120.4 and 120.5.
 The building inspector would review the form to verify compliance.
-The building inspector would need to ensure that Seal Class A was met on all ductwork.
+The building inspector would need to ensure that Seal Class A was met on all ductwork, that the ductwork that was chosen according to the selection requirements in Section 120.5 and met the leakage class requirements.